 Starscan (P86-2)

 Starscan (P86-2) was an experimental satellite to detect and identify radioactive material in orbit.
 After the discovery, that the SolarMax astronomy satellite's gamma ray instrument suffered from interference from radioactive debris originating from the soviet US-A (RORSAT) type Kosmos 1176 satellite, this project was initiated to study this radioactive material in orbit.
-Ball aerospace was awarded in 1987 a $43 million contract to develop the orbital insertion stage and to integrate the science instruments.

-• ANDAS (Advanced Neutron Detection and Analysis System) by the Los Alamos National Laboratories.
+• ANDAS (Advanced Neutron Detection and Analysis System) by the Los Alamos National Laboratory.
 This instrument is used for the broadband detection of neutrons.
 It consists of two hexagonal scintillator asemblies configured as Anger-cameras.
 The top consisted of a boron-loaded plastic scintillator bonded to a 4 mm 6Li-glass scintillator.
 The bottom assembly consisted of a 10 cm boron-loaded plastic scintillator with 0.7 cm bismuth germinate (BGO) crystals bonded tot the top and the bottom.
 Each assembly was viewed by an array of 19 3 inch PMT's.
 Both assemblies are shielded on the sides with 2 mm 6Li-glass or 0.7 cm thick BGO crystals.

 • ANGAS (Advanced Nuclear Gamma-ray Analysis System) by Lockheed.
 This was an high resolution gamma-ray spectrometer which incorporates a rotational aperture synthesis imaging system.
 The primary sensor array comprised 19 large, cryogenically cooled, high purity n-type Ge-detectors sensitive to gamma-rays from about 20 keV to 10 MeV.
 These sensors were surrounded by a massive NaI(Tl) shield that provided Compton and external background suppression and served independently as a large omni-directional spectrometer with medium resolution.
 Holes drilled through the top of the shield defined a 15° FWHM field-of-view for the Ge sensors.
 An angular resolution of about 1.2° FWHM was obtained by the imaging system.